fightron/core-js/resources/README.md

 * `enhancements` (`en`) - an array of Character Enhancement IDs that are slotted into this Skill.
 * `flags` (`fl`) - an array of Skill Flags currently active for this Skill.

+## CinematicResource (`Cnm`)

+A Cinematic is a fixed sequence of Animations involving two Characters, camera angles, and additional effects.

+Properties:

+* (TBD)

 ## CostumeResource (`Cm`)

 A Costume is a collection of Items that are placed onto a Character's Skeleton.